-Hi there and welcome to Astronomy Central, a site packed with up to date and useful astronomy information, astronomy news, a lively community, and more.
+Hi there I’m John Brady, creator of and writer for Astronomy Central since 2009.
+A site packed with up to date and useful astronomy information, a lively community, and more.

 About Astronomy Central

 Astronomy Central is responsive, so looks great fitting into all screen sizes from large screen, to tablet, to smart phone.
-You can also now join, login/out of the discussion forum, read and post messages all from your smart phone while on the move.
+You can also now join, login/out of the discussion forum, read and post messages all from your smart phone/iPad etc while on the move.

 Dying to share your astronomy thoughts or questions, or to check in to see what others are talking about and make friends?
-No problem, we have a lively, friendly and growing community in the form of our Discussion Forum.
+No problem, we have a lively, friendly community in the form of our Discussion Forum.
 If you’re a complete novice be sure to check out the category “Beginner’s Corner”, always a good place to start.
-You can quickly get access to post your comments and chat to other members by signing up.
+You can quickly get access to post your comments and chat to other members by signing up (by approval only).

 …If you like Astronomy Central, please spread the word amongst your friends/social network sites.